hackforla/getting-started/README.md

 HackforLA.org is a standard [Jekyll](https://jekyllrb.com) site hosted on [GitHub pages](https://pages.github.com).

 To develop the site, you will need to first clone the repository on to your computer.
-For new Git users, see the [Using Git](https://github.com/hackforla/getting-started/blob/master/using-git.md) file.
+For new Git users, see [Using Git](https://github.com/hackforla/getting-started/blob/master/using-git.md).

 We make use of Docker for most of our projects.
 Install [Docker](https://www.docker.com/get-started) before you arrive for faster onboarding.